Menopause Gut Health and the Natural Remedies That Support Microbiome Balance

 Menopause Gut Health: Understanding the Connection

-Estrogen has a significant influence on gut microbiota, promoting the growth of beneficial bacteria and maintaining gut barrier function.
+Estrogen has a significant influence on gut microbiota, promoting the growth of beneficial bacteria and helping maintain gut barrier health and intestinal integrity.
 As estrogen levels decline during menopause, a microbiome imbalance (dysbiosis) may occur, exacerbating symptoms such as digestive discomfort, inflammation, weight gain, and increased susceptibility to infections.

 Studies have highlighted the importance of a balanced microbiome in supporting estrogen metabolism.
 Gut bacteria play a crucial role in converting estrogen to its active forms, which is essential for mitigating menopausal discomfort.
-Therefore, optimizing gut health through a balanced diet, a healthy lifestyle, and targeted supplementation becomes essential—especially for women looking for menopause gut health supplements and probiotics for hormonal balance.
+Therefore, optimizing gut health through a balanced diet, a healthy lifestyle, and targeted supplementation becomes essential, especially for women looking for menopause gut health supplements, probiotics for hormonal balance, and broader GLP-1 microbiome support during this transition.

 Herbal Supplements for Menopause: Scientifically Chosen Ingredients